monsoonmaelstrom/book2/book2.md

 “You take his arms, I’ll get his legs,” I murmur.

-Liam nods, and we shuffle our way to the river where we toss the body in.
+Liam nods, and we shuffle our way a couple of streets over to the river where we toss the body in.
+It makes a muffled splash as it hits the surface.

 “Come on,” I whisper and we resume our trek.